Efficiency vs Effectiveness Framework: Audit Tasks

 Post-audit Q1 tasksEfficiencyThese are your highest-impact, most-skilled tasks; streamline them

-Feeling “busy but stuck”EffectivenessA signal that you’re trapped in Q2
+Feeling “busy but stuck”EffectivenessA signal that you are trapped in Q2

 A productivity system that balances both dimensions adapts to your current situation rather than applying one lens permanently.
 Some weeks demand ruthless effectiveness audits.
 Others need efficiency improvements to existing workflows.
-The trap is picking one lens and never switching.
+The trap is applying only an effectiveness lens or only an efficiency lens and never switching between them.

 Ramon’s take